coderefinery/git-collaborative/_episodes/03-distributed.md

 ### Part B: Modify and commit

+Before we do any modification, we create a new branch and switch to it - this is a good reflex and a good practice.
-Then add a file `group-X.py` where X is your group number or group name, e.g. `group-17.py`.
+On the new branch add a file `group-X.py` where X is your group number or group name, e.g. `group-17.py`.
 **Add only one file per group**.
 (Why? - if you are adventurous, add both a file with the same name to see what happens)